elsbrock/hetzner-radar/README.md

 ### Preparing the Database

 This step is optional if you just want to work on the frontend.
-You can simply download the latest snapshot from the database:
+You can simply download the latest snapshot from the website:

 ```
 wget https://radar.iodev.org/sb.duckdb.wasm -O static/sb.duckdb.wasm